 One of the most notable ways that sweepstakes and raffles differ is the requirement that sweepstakes offer a free method of entry.
-This article will explain why organizations must provide a free method of entry when they run a sweepstakes, how many people use the free method of entry, how it works, and what effect it has on the campaign.
+This article will explain why organizations must provide a free method of entry when they run a sweepstakes, how many people use the free method of entry, how it works, and what effect it has on the experience.

 Why do I need to offer a method of free entry?